bisiAlgoRuthM/Resturant_Management_System/README.md

 # Resturant Inventory Management System
-an application that will help keep track of how much food a resturant has throughout the day.
+An application that will help keep track of how much food a resturant has throughout the day.
 For this inventory app to be useful for our restaurant owner, we would want our app to be able to answer the following questions:

 - What is currently in the restaurant’s inventory?